s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 If we take the concept of a `ring` from Chapter \ref{sec:ring} one dimension further, we obtain a `torus` skeleton (Fig. \ref{fig:ringTorusImg}, \ref{fig:torus}).
-Every node sends and receives data from horizontal and vertical neighbours in each communication round.
-With our Parallel Arrows we re-implement the `torus` combinator^[Available on Hackage: \url{https://hackage.haskell.org/package/edenskel-2.1.0.0/docs/Control-Parallel-Eden-Topology.html}.] from Eden -- yet again with the help of the `ArrowLoop` type class.
+In a `torus`, every node sends and receives data from horizontal and vertical neighbours in each communication round.
+With our Parallel Arrows we re-implement this combinator from Eden^[Available on Hackage: \url{https://hackage.haskell.org/package/edenskel-2.1.0.0/docs/Control-Parallel-Eden-Topology.html}.] -- yet again with the help of the `ArrowLoop` type class.

 Similar to the `ring`, we start by rotating the input (Fig. \ref{fig:edenlazyrightrotate}), but this time not only in one direction,